 When it comes to SEO, Facebook pages are more discoverable than a group.
 One of the reasons is because pages are official and authentic profiles whereas anyone can create a group around their interest.

 For example, when you type ‘Nike’ on Google, the first page will have a link to Nike’s Facebook page.
-However, you will not find a listing for a Facebook group, even if you type in interest of a person like ‘free running’.
+However, you will not find a listing for a Facebook group, even if you type in the interest of a person like ‘free-running.